Shahupdates/shahUpdates/README.md

 My strongest subjects are JavaScript (ServiceNow) and Python.
-I am a versatilist specializing in software solutions like and can adapt to different hats (Full Stack Developer 🌐, Software Engineer, Machine Learning 🔨,  Engineer 🤖, Back-end Developer 💾, Front-end Developer 🎨) depending on what the project requires.
-I love exploring new tech stack 💻 and leveraging them to build new ideas.🛠️.
+I love exploring new tech stack 💻 and leveraging them to build new ideas 🛠️.
 <br/>
 <br/>